-- Separate participants into small groups by gender, age, ethnicity, profession, etc., to encourage diversity of the resulting maps. - Have groups tour the community before drawing their maps. - Ask participants to identify a central place in the community to help orient everyone's maps.
+- Separate participants into small groups by gender, age, ethnicity, profession, etc., to encourage diversity among the maps. - Have groups tour the community before drawing their maps. - Ask participants to identify a central place in the community to help orient everyone's maps.